microsoft/pxt-calliope/docs/device/screen.md

 ## The display buffer

-The micro:bit runtime keeps a representation of the state of all 25 LEDS in memory.
+The Calliope mini runtime keeps a representation of the state of all 25 LEDS in memory.
 This state is known as the "display buffer" and controls which LEDs are on and which are off.
 The plot, unplot, and point functions access the display buffer directly.
 On the other hand, the functions that show an image, number, or string overwrite the buffer completely.
 To illustrate this, first try running this code sequence

 ```blocks
 basic.showString("d")